dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

     This decouples the GS from the OpenID Provider (OP).
 The GS identifier is the GS URI, which is the endpoint at the GS.
 The OP issuer identifier will likely not be the same as the GS URI.
 The GS may also provide claims from multiple OPs.

-1. **Why complicate the sequence with "interaction"."keep"?**
+1. **Why complicate things with "interaction"."keep"?**

-    A common pattern is to use an GS to authenticate the User at the Client.
+    The common sequence has a back and forth between the Client and the GS, and the Client can update the Grant and have a new interaction.
+Keeping the interaction provides a more seamless user experience where the results from the first request determine subsequent requests.
+For example, a common pattern is to use a GS to authenticate the User at the Client, and to register the User at the Client using additional claims from the GS.
 The Client does not know a priori if the User is a new User, or a returning User.
-Asking a returning User to consent releasing identity claims and/or authorizations they have already provided is a poor User experience, as is sending the User back to the GS.
-The Client requesting identity first enables the Client to get a response from the GS while the GS is still interacting with the User, so that the Client can request any identity claims/or authorizations required or desired.
+Asking a returning User to consent releasing claims they have already provided is a poor User experience, as is sending the User back to the GS.
+The Client requesting identity first enables the Client to get a response from the GS while the GS is still interacting with the User, so that the Client can request additional claims only if needed.
 Additionally, the claims a Client may want about a User may be dependent on some initial Claims.
-For example, if a User is in a particular country, additional or different Claims my be required by the Client
+For example, if a User is in a particular country, additional or different Claims my be required by the Client.

+    There are also benefits for the GS.
+Today, a GS usually keeps track of which claims a Client has requested for a User.
+Storing this information for all Clients a User uses may be undesirable for a GS that does not want to have that information about the User.
+Keeping the interaction allows the Client to track what information it has about the User, and the GS can remain stateless.

 1. **Why is there a "jose+body" RS access mechanism method {{jose_bodyMech}} for the Client?**